Diversification is an important strategy for investors and is when you spread your money across different asset classes and also investment types.

 Venture capital whilst often structured as a combination of equity and debt, should be considered as an alternative investment as private companies can often not be directly affected by the vagaries of stock and bond markets.
 Additionally, economic downturns can present the opportunity for private companies to build market share as customers look to increase returns through adopting new technologies that can increase margins.

-The majority of our venture capital investments will qualify for the Enterprise Investment Scheme (EIS) (click here for further information) that offers significant tax breaks to investors.
-EIS can be used as a risk management tool to limit the downside to as low as 38% of monies invested for the highest rate taxpayers and also maximise returns through tax free profits on investments held for three years or longer.
+The majority of our venture capital investments will qualify for the Enterprise Investment Scheme (EIS) that offers significant tax breaks to investors.
+EIS shares can be used as a risk management tool to limit the downside to as low as 38% of monies invested for the highest rate taxpayers and also maximise returns through tax free profits on investments held for three years or longer.

 For listed companies, we will raise development capital through convertible loan notes rather than equity.
 Significant upside potential is a key criterion companies have to meet in order for us to consider raising capital through convertible loan notes.
 Obviously, such returns are not possible without significant risks.
 Convertible loan notes enable investors to speculate in listed companies with high growth potential whilst retaining the income and seniority of debt.
 Convertible loan notes in smaller companies could offer additional diversification for investors as they are a hybrid of two asset classes. (click here for more information on convertible loan notes).